Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Fitting procedure in intensity and polarization for the Galactic thermal dust emission

 \subsection{Choice of fitted-map resolution}

-Current data sets, mainly those from the \textit{QUIJOTE} experiment, the \textit{WMAP} satellite and in particular those from the \textit{Planck} satellite used in this paper, are provided as HEALPix high-resolution maps (from few arcminutes to about 1 degree) with $N_{\rm{side}}$ parameter ranging from 256 (low resolution) to 2048 (high resolution).
-Although we have optimized our codes, producing simulated maps of the diffuse Galactic emission at such resolutions is extremely time consuming.
-To effectively adjust models to data, large number of simulations is required.
-Inevitably we thus have to work at a lower resolution than the native one of the data and elaborate a framework to qualitatively compare the simulations and the data.
+Although we have optimized our codes, producing simulated maps of the diffuse Galactic emission at the instrument resolution is extremely time consuming.
+To effectively adjust models to data and efficiently explore the different parameter spaces, a large number of simulations is needed.
+Inevitably we thus have to work at a lower resolution than the native one of the data.
+In Appendix~\ref{sec:resolutionBias} we explore in detail the consequences of this requirement both at the map level and in term of the model-parameter posterior distribution reconstruction.
+We demonstrate that the necessity to work at lower resolution induces a bias in the parameter space.
+However, this bias is currently, and for many practical cases, not the dominant source of uncertainty in the kind of modeling tackled in this study.
+Nonetheless, it is best to ensure that this source of uncertainty is sub-dominant by working at the highest resolution made possible by the computing facilities.

-We have tested the impact of the choice of the angular resolution of the HEALPix tessellation on the simulated observables for the models presented in Sect.~\ref{sec:simu} and for the parametric models presented in Appendix~\ref{sec:param3d}.
-This comparison study is illustrated in Fig.~\ref{fig:IQU_vs_NSIDE}, where we represent the distribution of the relative differences of the models as computed for $N_{\rm{side}} = 8, 16, 32, 64, 128, 256, 512$ with respect to the ones computed at $N_{\rm{side}} = 1024$ and downgraded to the respective lower $N_{\rm{side}}$ values.
-For each pixel, the relative differences is computed as $2(M_{\rm{HR}} - M_{\rm{LR}})/(M_{\rm{HR}} + M_{\rm{LR}})$, where the subscripts HR and LR stand for High Resolution and Low Resolution, respectively; and $M$ represents any of the linear polarization Stokes parameters.